ucsd-progsys/liquidhaskell/README.md

 * To begin with, perform a **full** build of **all** the libraries, by doing either `cabal v2-build` or `stack build`, **without** specifying any extra environment variables from the command line.
-This is needed to ensure that we things like `liquid-base` are compiled at least once, as we would need the refinements they contain to correctly checks other downstream programs;
+This is needed to ensure that things like `liquid-prelude` or `liquidhaskell` are compiled at least once, as we would need the refinements they contain to correctly checks other downstream programs;

 * At this point, the content of the `liquid-*` packages is considered "trusted" and "frozen", until you won't force another full, _non-dev_ build;

-* In order to quickly test changes to the `liquidhaskell` library without recompiling the `liquid-*` packages, we need to start a build passing the `LIQUID_DEV_MODE` env var as part of the build command.
+* In order to quickly test changes to the `liquidhaskell-boot` library without recompiling the `liquid-*` packages, we need to start a build passing the `LIQUID_DEV_MODE` env var as part of the build command.
 Examples:

 #### Stack